Skrill Wallet

 • number—email address linked to the wallet or account number;

-Thus, a correct refund request in the Skrill Wallet method must include project and payment IDs, customer IP address, currency and amount of the refund, as shown in the following example:
+Thus, a correct refund request by using the Skrill Wallet method must contain the project and payment identifiers, description of the refund, the customer identifier and IP address, signature, and, if necessary, currency code and refund amount.

 {